ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 Thank you for participating in this Guided Project.
 We hope it has been an enlightening and rewarding experience.

 Happy coding!

-TODO: Add more interactivity at the end of each step.